 Cyber threats

 While advanced technologies and digital tools are revolutionizing construction, they’re also making the industry more vulnerable to cyber threats.
 The consequences can be dire, ranging from business disruption to economic destitution, as well as reputational damage.
-Security breaches have increased by 11 per cent since 2018 and 67 per cent since 2014, according to Accenture and the Ponemon Institute, in a 2019 cybercrime study.
-According to IBM, the average time to identify a breach in 2019 was 206 days.
-That means most organizations don’t realize they’ve been hacked until it’s much too late.
+Security breaches have increased by 11 per cent since 2018 and 67 per cent since 2014, according to a 2019 cybercrime study by Accenture and the Ponemon Institute.

 To combat cybercrime, construction firms should take a variety of steps including updating software regularly, backing up data off-site or in a cloud-based storage solution, and educating employees on how to recognize cyber threats.